 I believe that if cancer survivors live long enough, the majority will develop late onset chemotherapy-induced heart failure- cardiomyopathy, AFib, High BP, DVT aka Blood clots-

-In fact, my chronic Afib, chemotherapy-induced Cardiomyopathy, ejection-fraction, all are improving.
+In fact, my heart failure, my chronic A-fib, ejection-fraction, all are improving.
 And I have never taken any conventional medication for any of it.
 I’m not saying that my:

 are NOT curative therapies for all of the heart damage I sustained between my diagnosis in 1994 and the completion of these therapies in late 1996.
 I’m saying my heart therapies are complementary therapies.
 These evidence-based, non-toxic therapies complement heart, blood thinning, hypertension, etc. therapies.